Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Experiments

-In \Cref{tab:n-sample}, we show the number of samples used in the training to make the algorithms converge.
+In \Cref{tab:n-sample}, we show the number of samples used in the training.
 It is shown that \algo\ needs $68\%$ to $95\%$ fewer samples than other algorithms.
 This indicates that our Lyapunov-guided exploration explores only the necessary regions in the state space and thus improving the sample efficiency.
-More results about the sample efficiency are discussed in \Cref{sec:more-results}.